-2021-001 Lack of Segregation of Duties

-Condition: Proper segregation of duties prescribes that the authorization, recording, and custody functions be separated.
-Many of the accounting functions are performed by a few individuals, including:

-Recording vendor invoices in the accounting system

-Preparing checks

-Mailing checks

-Bank reconciliations

-Processing payroll

-Criteria: Statements on Auditing Standards AU §325.29 states it is a deficiency in the design of controls to have absent or inadequate segregation of duties within a significant account or process.
+2022-001 Lack of Segregation of Duties Condition: Proper segregation of duties prescribes that the authorization, recording, and custody functions be separated.
+Many of the accounting functions are performed by a few individuals, including: Recording vendor invoices in the accounting system • Preparing checks • • Mailing checks Bank reconciliations • Processing payroll • Statements on Auditing Standards AU §325.29 states it is a deficiency in the design of controls Criteria: to have absent or inadequate segregation of duties within a significant account or process.
 Cause: The auditee is not in a financial position to be able to hire enough staff to ensure adequate segregation of duties.
 In addition, the size of the organization does not warrant hiring additional staff members.
 Effect: The lack of segregation of duties could result in the possibility of undetected errors or irregularities in financial reporting.

-Recommendation: It is important for management to be aware of this condition and to realize that the concentration of duties and responsibilities in one or two individuals is not desirable from a control standpoint.
+It is important for management to be aware of this condition and to realize that the concentration Recommendation: of duties and responsibilities in one or two individuals is not desirable from a control standpoint.
 Under these conditions, the most effective controls rest in management's knowledge and monitoring of matters relating to the District's financial affairs.
+Identification of Repeat finding: Repeat finding from 2021-001.

-CLINTON COMMUNITY SCHOOL DISTRICT SCHEDULE OF FINDINGS AND QUESTIONED COSTS (continued) YEAR ENDED JUNE 30, 2021
+CLINTON COMMUNITY SCHOOL DISTRICT SCHEDULE OF FINDINGS AND QUESTIONED COSTS (continued) YEAR ENDED JUNE 30, 2022